Alligator: Description

 An average adult American alligator's weight and length is 360 kg and 4 m, but they sometimes grow to 4.4 m long and weigh over 450 kg.
 The largest ever recorded, found in Louisiana, measured 5.84 m.
 The Chinese alligator is smaller, rarely exceeding 2.1 m in length.
 Additionally, it weighs considerably less, with males rarely over 45 kg.

 Adult alligators are black or dark olive-brown with white undersides, while juveniles have bright yellow or whitish stripes which sharply contrast against their dark hides, providing them additional camouflage amongst reeds and wetland grasses.

-No average lifespan for an alligator has been measured.
-One of the oldest recorded alligator lives was that of Saturn, an American alligator who was hatched in 1936 in Mississippi and spent nearly a decade in Germany before spending the majority of its life at the Moscow Zoo, where it died at the age of 83 or 84 on 22 May 2020.
+Alligators commonly live up to 50 years, but there have been examples of alligators living over 70.
+One of the oldest recorded alligator lives was that of Saturn, an American alligator who was hatched in 1936 in Mississippi and spent nearly a decade in Germany before spending the majority of his life at the Moscow Zoo, where he died at the age of 83 or 84 on 22 May 2020.
 Another one of the oldest lives on record is that of Muja, an American alligator who was brought as an adult specimen to the Belgrade Zoo in Serbia from Germany in 1937.
-Although no valid records exist about its date of birth, as of 2012, it was in its 80s and possibly the oldest alligator living in captivity.
+Although no valid records exist about his date of birth, as of 2012, he was in his 80s and possibly the oldest alligator living in captivity.

 Habitat

-Alligators are native to only the United States, Mexico, and China.
+Alligators are native only to the United States and China.

 American alligators are found in the southeast United States: all of Florida and Louisiana; the southern parts of Georgia, Alabama, and Mississippi; coastal South and North Carolina; East Texas, the southeast corner of Oklahoma, and the southern tip of Arkansas.
 Louisiana has the largest alligator population.
 The majority of American alligators inhabit Florida and Louisiana, with over a million alligators in each state.
-Southern Florida is the only place where both alligators and crocodiles live side by side.
-A small population is also found in Tamaulipas, in Mexico.
+Southern Florida is the only place where both alligators and crocodiles coexist.

 American alligators live in freshwater environments, such as ponds, marshes, wetlands, rivers, lakes, and swamps, as well as in brackish water.
 When they construct alligator holes in the wetlands, they increase plant diversity and provide habitat for other animals during droughts.
 They are, therefore, considered an important species for maintaining ecological diversity in wetlands.
-Farther west, in Louisiana, heavy grazing by coypu and muskrat are causing severe damage to coastal wetlands.
-Large alligators feed extensively on coypu, and provide a vital ecological service by reducing coypu numbers.
+Farther west, in Louisiana, heavy grazing by nutrias and muskrats is causing severe damage to coastal wetlands.
+Large alligators feed extensively on nutrias, and provide a vital ecological service by reducing nutria numbers.

 The Chinese alligator currently is found in only the Yangtze River valley and parts of adjacent provinces and is extremely endangered, with only a few dozen believed to be left in the wild.
-Indeed, far more Chinese alligators live in zoos around the world than can be found in the wild.
+Far more Chinese alligators live in zoos around the world than can be found in the wild.
 Rockefeller Wildlife Refuge in southern Louisiana has several in captivity in an attempt to preserve the species.
 Miami MetroZoo in Florida also has a breeding pair of Chinese alligators.